Surgeons and Medical Liability: A Guide to Understanding Medical Liability Reform

-The American College of Surgeons (ACS) supports the Saving Lives, Saving Costs Act (H.R.
-4106), legislation that would take an innovative approach to address the nation’s broken liability system, and will help to increase the practice of evidence-based health care, improve patient safety, and reduce defensive medicine.
-Read the ACS letter of support for H.R.
-4106.
+The ACS supports H.R.
+2603/S. 1475, the Saving Lives, Saving Costs Act, introduced by Rep. Andy Barr (R-KY) and Rep. Phil Roe (R-TN), which would take an innovative approach to address the nation’s broken liability system, and will help to increase the practice of evidence-based health care, improve patient safety, and reduce defensive medicine.
+Read the ACS’ letters of support for H.R.
+2603 and S.1475.

 Health Care Safety Net Enhancement Act